American Airlines raises checked bag fees, introduces lower price for overweight luggage

 Zach Wichter is a travel reporter for USA TODAY based in New York.
 You can reach him at zwichter@usatoday.com

-This article originally appeared on USA TODAY: American Airlines raises bag fees, updates rules on earning miles
+This article originally appeared on Louisville Courier Journal: American Airlines raises bag fees, updates rules on earning miles